raygervais/raygervais.dev/content/articles/2023/06/checking_out_pre_alpha_lapce_editor/index.md

 ### UI Enhancements

 An interesting note, I’m unsure if it’s the theme developers not accounting for, or Lapce simply not supporting, but I could not seem to get italic fonts to render alongside my normal font in any way.
 A small item, but still worth noting.

+## Closing Thoughts

+Overall, for a pre-alpha I can't help but be impressed at the work gone into the editor; from the fast launch times to the built in language server support day 1, Lapce certainly has the makings of a great editor after further updates;
+perhaps it'll be yours.
+I know I'll be following along and trying out each release where possible!